 Speech and text databases to support corpus linguistics research.
 Includes the English Gigaword, 5th edition, and corpora containing Arabic, Chinese, French, Russian, and Spanish texts.

 Abstracts and indexes the international literature in linguistics and related disciplines in the language sciences; provides over 361,000 abstracts of journal articles and citations to book reviews drawn from over 1,500 serials publications, and also provides abstracts of books, book chapters, and dissertations.
 Covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
 Complete coverage is given to various fields of linguistics including descriptive, historical, comparative, theoretical and geographical linguistics.

-The Charities Listings is a searchable list of Canadian charities maintained by the Canada Revenue Agency.
+The Charities Listings is a searchable list of Canadian charities or other qualified donees maintained by the Canada Revenue Agency.

 Literary Theory traces the history of literary theory and criticism from Plato to the present.
 It contains over 800 works by more than 350 writers.
 Among the works included are: formal treatises on criticism, essays and manifestos, literary prefaces, theories of imagination, taste and aesthetics, and major examples of contemporary theory.

 Provides the full text of more than 350,000 works of poetry, drama and prose from the eighth century to the present day.